capacitor-community/generic-oauth2/README.md

 `appId` is required as well for internal, generic reasons and any not blank value is fine.

 It is also possible to control the scope although Apple only supports `email` and/or `fullName`.
-Add `siwaUseScope: true` to the ios block and then you can use `scope: "fullName"`, `scope: "email"` or both but the latter is the default one if `siwaUseScope` is not set or false.
+Add `siwaUseScope: true` to the ios section.
+Then you can use `scope: "fullName"`, `scope: "email"` or both but the latter is the default one if `siwaUseScope` is not set or false.

 ```typescript
 appleLogin() {